akshatgoel07/akshatgoel07/README.md

-My name is Akshat and I'm a computer science student from India
+I'm Akshat, a computer science student from India

 * 🚀 Building web and app projects while leveraging new technologies to solve problems
 * ✉  You can contact me at [akshathg7@gmail.com](mailto:akshathg7@gmail.com)